josephrhobbs/personal-website/source/about.md

 ::float[Joseph having breakfast][/media/me.jpg]

 Hello!
-My name is Joseph, and I am a rising senior at MIT studying Aerospace Engineering and graduating in May 2025.
+My name is Joseph, and I am a senior at MIT studying Aerospace Engineering and graduating in May 2025.

 Academically, I have particular interests in electrical and electronics engineering, structural mechanics, aerodynamics, numerical simulation, software development, and systems engineering.
 I also enjoy designing things in Fusion 360 and programming in Python 3 or Rust.